 The unfortunate reality is that there is no federal law that specifically prohibits hotels from charging resort fees.
 This means that, as of now, it is within the hotel’s right to charge these fees without providing any additional services in return.

 However, some states have begun to enact their own laws against resort fees.
 So far, California, Florida, Hawaii, and Nevada have all passed legislation banning these fees unless they are disclosed the fees upfront during the booking process.
-If you’re traveling to one of these states, be sure to check and see if the hotel you’re considering discloses any and all fees.
+If you’re traveling to one of these states, check and see if the hotel you’re considering discloses any fees.

 How To Spot Resort Fees